Dawn chorus (birds)

-The dawn chorus occurs when birds sing at the start of a new day.
+The dawn chorus is the outbreak of birdsong at the start of a new day.
 In temperate countries this is most noticeable in spring when the birds are either defending a breeding territory, trying to attract a mate or calling in the flock.
 In a given location it is common for different species to do their dawn singing at different times.
-In a study of the Ecuadorian forest, it was determined that birds perching higher in the trees and birds with larger eyes tend to pipe up first.
-These correlations may be caused by the fact that both would also correlate with the amount of light perceived by the bird.